tahsinAmin/Auto-Search/README.md

 # Features

 - To check weather data In first input, search for "Vancouver , Canada, Vancouver International Airport (YVR)" and for second input, search for "Dhaka, Bangladesh, Hazrat Shahjalal International Airport (DAC)".
-  (Note:If it doesn't work for the first time, try again with the same input after 3 seconds)
+  (Note:If it doesn't work for the first time, try again with the same input 3 seconds after closing the error modal)
 - No flights available if input is given Toronto to Dhaka
-- for a given future date, it shows a weather forecast of what wheather likely to be on that whole day
+- for a given future date, it shows a weather forecast of what wheather likely to be on that whole day.
+(Note: Weatherforecast available for the next 14 days from now)

 # Tasks, Todos & Problems face while making the project (Optional)